 No convertible data can be present in a reference partitioning key column.

 This release of the DMU also supports the migration of Oracle E-Business Suite and PeopleSoft databases to Unicode.
 The migration workflow is mostly the same as that of a regular database instance.
-Note that you should not perform any data cleansing actions that require modifying the database schema of Oracle E-Business Suite or PeopleSoft applications since such modifications will not be supported by Oracle.
+Note that you should not perform any data cleansing actions that require modifying the database schema of Oracle E-Business Suite or PeopleSoft applications because such modifications will not be supported by Oracle.
 In addition, this release of the DMU does not support migrating databases for PeopleSoft Application versions older than 9.0 or PeopleTools versions older than 8.48.

 From the Java SE download page on

-http://www.oracle.com, you can download the newest Java JDK for Linux, Solaris, and Microsoft Windows operating systems for Intel x86, Intel x64, Intel Itanium, and SPARC processors.
+http://www.oracle.com, you can download the JDK for Linux, Solaris, and Microsoft Windows operating systems for Intel x86, Intel x64, Intel Itanium, and SPARC processors.
 Look for the installation instructions for your platform on the relevant Oracle Technology Network documentation page at

 For other platforms, such as Hewlett-Packard HP-UX or IBM AIX, visit the vendor's website.